Raveline/pAAARser/README.md

 ## Plans for feature-creep

 - Add covers (with the author profile pic ?).
-- Add stylesheet.
-(Ideally, a different CSS for different games).
+- Add stylesheet (ideally, a different CSS for different games).
-- Add a real TOC.
+- Be able to parse AAR without toc.

 ## Licence, smallprints and videotapes